couchbase/query/docs/n1ql-system-catalog.md

 Other artifacts will also be added (e.g. database views, stored procedures, built-in functions).
 Built-in functions will be added shortly.

+The **dual** bucket has been added for evaluating constant expressions.

 ## Sites